en | $ USD

 How long is the China Tourist Visa valid for US citizens?

-The China Tourist Visa is available in several formats:
+The China Tourist Visa comes in several options:

 • Single-entry visa: Valid for 3 months, with a stay period of 30 to 90 days.